ITU-BDSA23-GROUP9/Chirp/docs/report.md

 ![Illustration of the _Chirp!_ data model as UML class diagram.](docs/images/../../diagrams/OnionDiagramSmallArchitectureG9.jpg)

+The diagram above depicts the Onion-architecture of our code-base.
+The different layers and their position shows which code they have access to.
+'Chirp.Core' only know about itself, whereas 'Chirp.Infrastucture' has access to the code in 'Chirp.Core' but not the outer layers - except for the database as depicted with the arrow in the diagram.

 ## Architecture of deployed application

 We will briefly discuss the architecture of the deployed application, which is based on a client-server-model.